Men in Belly Dance

 I had always loved the belly dancers at the renaissance faire.
 After dropping out of high school, I could feel belly dance calling to me.

-I have a BA and MA in Dance from Texas Woman’s University.
-I also hold a post-master’s certificate in Multicultural Women’s and Gender Studies, and a NASM personal training license.
+I have a BA and MA in Dance from Texas Woman’s University, and am currently a PhD student in Performance Studies at UT Austin.
+I also hold a post-master’s certificate in Multicultural Women’s and Gender Studies, along with several belly dance certifications through Dance Cohesion and the Salimpour School.

 Research connected me more deeply to my belly dance practice, both as a physical practice and an intellectual pursuit.